Visiting the restored SS Great Britain, the first ocean liner

 The decision to use a propeller was a daring one – the concept represented the cutting edge of the technology of the time.
 An earlier blog (click here) has described the evolution of the propeller and the role played by the engineer Francis Pettitt Smith.

-Brunel’s own six-bladed propeller design proved inefficient (it lost blades while at sea) and was replaced by a four-bladed design by Pettitt Smith.
+Brunel’s own six-bladed propeller design proved inefficient (it lost blades while at sea) and was replaced by a four-bladed design by Pettitt Smith (Click here for a blog article about Pettitt Smith’s work).
 The restored vessel is however fitted with a replica of Brunel’s design.

 Francis Pettitt Smith seen with the SS Great Britain’s officers